TW-D/DNS-Spoofing_WiFi-Pineapple-Mark-VII/README.md

 ```

 BASH script automating the registration of a new DNS entry in the "/etc/hosts" file
-of the "WiFi Pineapple Mark VII" and starting a web server to deliver a phishing page.
+of the "WiFi Pineapple Mark VII" and starting a local web server to deliver a phishing page.

 __Note :__ *"Issues" and "Pull Requests" are welcome.*